MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/analytics/when-to-reset-data-mart.md

 - **•	Your operations database was restored without your financial reporting database**

 > [!NOTE]
 > The process of resetting a data mart is affected by the number of general ledger and budget transactions in your database.
 Depending on the number of transactions in your system, a data mart reset can be completed in as little as 15 minutes, or it can take up to four hours.
-The reset dialog will give you a rough estimate.
-However, If your reset takes longer than the estimated time given in the reset dialog, we recommend that you contact Support.
+The reset dialog provides a rough estimate.
+If the reset takes longer than the estimated time given in the reset dialog, contact Support.

 ## When is a data mart reset inappropriate?